In a perfect world new members join your organization and instantly understand your purpose and your value to them.

-The more personal interaction the members of an organization have with each other and its leaders, the harder it's going to be for them to disengage.
+The more personal interaction the members of an organization have with each other and its leaders, the more emotional engagement they develop, the harder it's going to be for them to disengage.

 There aren't as many ideas in this section as the others.
 That's mostly because we're talking about human courtesy here, doing things that you would do for your close friends and family.
 Shaking hands, saying hello, touching base to see how things are going.

 Recognizing your closest friends and holding them dear works in real life, and surprisingly, it works in the world of memberships as well.

 You have members, engaged members, and highly engaged members.
 Then, you have champions.

 These are the people who buy in to your organization and become defenders of the brand.
 They act like paid employees and will offer valuable actions at no cost - things like defending the organization against online detractors and offering candid feedback.

 85% of consumers say companies could have recognized & rewarded them for doing business with them (Accenture)